Otologic-Tech/otologic-web/DEPLOYMENT.md

    - Each deployment creates a new GitHub Pages environment

 ### Workflow Features:
-- ✅ Triggers on push to master branch
+- ✅ Triggers on push to main or master branch
 - ✅ Can be manually triggered from GitHub Actions tab
 - ✅ Builds with Node.js 20 and npm
 - ✅ Uploads build artifacts to GitHub Pages